frederikciupek/frederikciupek.github.io/_posts/2025-07-03-labor-market-june2025.md

 ---
 layout: post
-title: Labor market seems strong - but with some caveats
+title: June 2025 Nonfarm Payroll: Labor market seems strong - but with some caveats
 date: 2025-06-04 15:09:00
 description: The labor market appears surprisingly resilient with 137k jobs added - beating expectations.
 But not all is as good as it seems
 tags: [labour market, interest rates]